Maggomann/filament-tournament-league-administration/README.md

 ## File uploads

-If you want to use the [filament/spatie-laravel-media-library-plugin](https://filamentphp.com/docs/2.x/spatie-laravel-media-library-plugin/installation#requirements) package that is already installed in the background, you need to publish the data and run ide migration.
+If you want to use the [filament/spatie-laravel-media-library-plugin](https://filamentphp.com/docs/2.x/spatie-laravel-media-library-plugin/installation#requirements) package that is already installed in the background, you need to publish the data and run the migration.

 You must publish the migration to create the media table.